 Orthodontics is the field of dentistry specializing in the diagnosis, prevention, and treatment of dental and facial irregularities, such as misalignment and malocclusion (bad bite).
 Orthodontic treatment can enhance both the appearance and the function of your mouth.
-At Scripps Center for Dental Care, we utilize some of the most advanced techniques and technologies available to help you achieve an optimal outcome including digital scanning of your teeth and digital simulation of your treatment options allowing you to see first hand the potential outcomes.
-Concerns associated with misaligned teeth can become more advanced if left untreated, making eating, chewing, and speaking more difficult and can lead to excessive tooth wear and jaw joint problems.
-Our La Jolla orthodontist offers a comprehensive array of teeth-straightening options, including Invisalign®, traditional and clear braces, lingual braces, and more.
+At Scripps Center for Dental Care, we utilize some of the most advanced techniques and technologies available to help you achieve an optimal outcome, including digital scanning of your teeth and digital simulation of your treatment options, allowing you to see firsthand the potential outcomes.
+Concerns associated with misaligned teeth can become more advanced when left untreated, making eating, chewing, and speaking more difficult and potentially leading to excessive tooth wear and jaw joint problems.
+Our San Diego orthodontist offers a comprehensive array of teeth-straightening options, including Invisalign®, traditional and clear braces, lingual braces, and more.
 If the time of orthodontic treatment is a concern, speak with our orthodontic team about Accelodent®, the latest adjunctive therapy to orthodontics that can reduce treatment time by up to 50%.
 We customize your treatment plan based on your stage of life, anatomic needs, and cosmetic goals.

 Our practice is committed to delivering exceptional orthodontic care to the whole family, and we provide leading treatment for all age groups, from the first childhood visit through adolescence and adulthood.
 We believe in a compassionate, conservative approach that makes our patients feel comfortable visiting and eager to improve the function of their teeth and the beauty of their smiles.
 Achieving excellent oral health is a journey, not a destination, and we want to build a relationship with each of our patients that can last their entire lifetime.
 Below is some additional information about the different techniques used for each stage of life.
 For additional questions, please contact our practice.